-Your doctor will look inside your ears with a tool called an otoscope.
-He'll check to see if there's fluid behind your eardrum or if it's damaged.
+Regardless of why you feel the pain, your doctor will look inside your ears with a tool called an otoscope.
+They'll check to see if there's fluid behind your eardrum or if it's damaged.
 If it is, it may take weeks to heal and you might not hear very well.
 Usually, the only treatment is time.

 If it isn't better in 2 months, you may need an operation to prevent lasting hearing loss.

-Go to a doctor right away if you feel like you're spinning or falling (vertigo) and your symptoms happened right after flying or diving.
-It's rare, but you may need emergency ear surgery.
+Go to a doctor right away if you feel like you're spinning or falling (vertigo) and your symptoms happen right after flying or diving.

-You can prevent ear barotrauma by keeping your Eustachian tubes open.
-These things may help:
+You can prevent ear barotrauma by keeping your eustachian tubes open.
+Ways to do that include:

 If you're a diver, try these things to protect your ears: